The Morelia International Film Festival (FICM) reveals the program of its 15th edition

-The essential part of FICM are the films competition, divided in the following sections: Michoacan Section, Mexican Short Film Section, Mexican Documentary Section and Mexican Feature Film Section, which make up the Official Selection.
+The essential part of FICM are the films competition, divided in the following sections: Michoacan Section, Mexican Short Film Section, Mexican Documentary Section and Mexican Feature Film Section.
 This year, there will be 56 short films, 15 documentaries, 15 works from Michoacán, and seven full-length feature films from different states of the Mexican Republic.
 In total, there will be more than 100 Mexican filmmakers presenting their work.

 For the fourth consecutive year, the festival will present the Online Mexican Short Film Selection, which is comprised of 27 short films from the Official Selection of the 15th FICM.
 These titles will be available online and free from October 20.
 The short film that receives the most votes from the public will receive the Mexican Short Film Selection Online Award.

 It is important to remember that in the case of the short fiction films, documentary and animation, the winner will be considered as eligible for the Oscar® nomination.

 This year, the Mexican Feature Film Section consists of: Los adioses by Natalia Beristáin; Ayer maravilla fui de Gabriel Marino; Casa Caracol by Jean-Marc Rousseau Ruiz; Cuadros en la oscuridad by Paula Markovitch; The Drawer Boy by Arturo Pérez Torres; Oso polar by Marcelo Tobar; and Sinvivir by Anaïs Pareto Onghena.